ORNL/GridKit/CONTRIBUTING.md

 std::cout << "index out of bounds.
 Row " << i << " starts at: " << start
           << " and ends at " << end << std::endl;
 ```

+### File names

+Each class should be implemented in a `*.cpp` and a `*.hpp` files with
+the same name.
+Files containing collection of standalone functions should
+have a descriptive name starting with lowercase character.

 ### Local variables naming